One's trash, another's treasure: Fertilizer made from urine could enable space agriculture

-Category: Environment Hits: 0From the perspective of future societies, in extremely closed environments such as a space station, self-sufficiency in food cultivation and waste management is critical.
+Category: Environment Hits: 1From the perspective of future societies, in extremely closed environments such as a space station, self-sufficiency in food cultivation and waste management is critical.
 However, the technology to achieve this is still lacking.
 In a new study, scientists shed light on a cheap and efficient method to make liquid fertilizer (ammonia) from simplified artificial urine, serving an ideal dual purpose of growing food and treating waste.

 Read more https://www.sciencedaily.com/releases/2020/12/201214123520.htm